blackmarketer/networking-ca1/README.md

 ## Overview

-This project automates the deployment of a web application using Terraform for infrastructure provisioning and GitHub Actions for continuous integration and deployment.
+This project automates the deployment of a web application using Terraform for infrastructure provisioning and GitHub Actions for CI/CD.

 ## Project Structure